Dee-glitch/Namale-Apparel/README.md

 [DEMO](https://namale-apparel.herokuapp.com/)

 A full stack e-commerce application built with React, React Hooks, using Firebase and Stripe API, deployed with Heroku.
-The app initially utilized redux for state managed but now uses the context-API which serves the same purpose.
+The app initially utilized redux for state management but now uses the context-API which serves the same purpose.

 What you can do: